Chickenpox is a contagious disease that’s caused by the Varicella zoster virus.

 To help with the itch, soak gauze pads in bicarbonate of soda and water and put the pads over the sores.
 Creams like calamine lotion might also help.
 If your child really can’t stand the itching, your doctor might prescribe an antihistamine medicine.

-Give paracetamol according to directions if your child is miserable with a fever.
+Give paracetamol or ibuprofen according to directions if your child is uncomfortable with a fever.

-Children who have very severe chickenpox and who need to be hospitalised might be given anti-viral medication, most commonly acyclovir.
+Children who have very severe chickenpox and who need to be hospitalised might be given anti-viral medicine.